-Inform patients of the risk of myopathy and rhabdomyolysis when starting or increasing the simvastatin dosage and advise patients receiving an 80 mg daily dosage of simvastatin of the increased risk of myopathy and rhabdomyolysis Instruct patients to promptly report any unexplained muscle pain, tenderness or weakness, particularly if accompanied

-5.2 Immune-Mediated Necrotizing Myopathy
+Inform patients of the risk of myopathy and rhabdomyolysis when starting or increasing the simvastatin dosage and advise patients receiving simvastatin 80 mg of the increased risk of myopathy and rhabdomyolysis.
+Instruct patients to promptly report any unexplained muscle pain, tenderness or weakness, particularly if accompanied by malaise or fever 5.2 Immune-Mediated Necrotizing Myopathy

 There have been rare reports of immune-mediated necrotizing myopathy (IMNM), an autoimmune myopathy, associated with statin use, including reports of recurrence when the same or a different statin was administered.
-IMNM is characterized by proximal muscle weakness and elevated serum creatine kinase that persist despite discontinuation of statin treatment positive anti-HMG CoA reductase antibody; muscle biopsy showing necrotizing myopathy without significant inflammation; and improvement with immunosuppressive agents.
+IMNM is characterized by proximal muscle weakness and elevated serum creatine kinase that persist despite discontinuation of statin treatment; positive anti-HMG CoA reductase antibody; muscle biopsy showing nortizing myopathy without significant inflammation; and improvement with immunosuppressive agents.
 Additional neuromuscular and serologic testing may be necessary.
 Treatment with immunosuppressive agents may be required.
-Discontinue simvastatin if IMNM is suspected ncreases in serum transaminases have been reported with use of simvastatin [see Adverse Reactions (6.1)].
-In mo cases, these changes appeared soon after initiation, were transient, were not accompanied by symptoms, and resolved or improved on continued therapy or after a brief interruption in therapy.
+Discontinue simvastatin if IMNM is suspected.

+Increases in serum transaminases have been reported with use of simvastatin [see Adverse Reactions (6.1)].
+In most cases, these changes appeared soon after initiation, were transient, were not accompanied by symptoms, and resolved or improved on continued therapy or after a brief interruption in therapy.
 Persistent increases to more than 3xULN in serum transaminases have occurred in approximately 1% of patients receiving simvastatin in clinical studies.
 Marked persistent increases of hepatic transaminases have also occurred with simvastatin.
-There have been rare postmarketing reports of fatal and non-fatal hepatic failure in patients taking statins, including simvastatin

-Patients who consume substantial quantities of alcohol and/or have a history of liver disease may be at increased risl for hepatic injury.
+There have been rare postmarketing reports of fatal and non-fatal hepatic failure in patients taking statins, including simvastatin.
+Patients who consume substantial quantities of alcohol and/or have a history of liver disease may be at increased risk

 Consider liver enzyme testing before simvastatin initiation and when clinically indicated thereafter.
-Simvastatin is contraindicated in patients with acute liver failure or decompe hepatic injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs, promptly discontinue simvastatin
+Simvastatin is contraindicated in patients with acute liver failure or decompensated cirrhosis [see Contraindications (4)].
+If serious hepatic injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs, promptly discontinue simvastatin ollowing important adverse reactions are described below and elsewhere in the labeling: Myopathy and Rhabdomyolysis [see Warnings and Precautions (5.1)]

-Increases in HbA1c and fasting serum glucose levels have been reported with statins, including simvastatin.
-Optimize lifestyle measures, including regular exercise, maintaining a healthy body weight, and making healthy food choices.
+5.4 Increases in HbA1c and Fasting Serum Glucose Levels Increases in HbA1c and fasting serum glucose levels have been reported with statins, including simvastatin.
+Optimize lifestyle measures, including regular exercise, maintaining a healthy body weight, and making healthy food choices